julianfbeck/LAI/terraform/Readme.md

 certificates expire after 90 days as they should be renewed automatically.
 Another variable that can be passed to the letsencrypt companion container is the `LETSENCRYPT_EMAIL`.
 The email address set within this variable will be contacted by Let's Encrypt before the certificate is about the expire if it is not renewed in time.

+### Change domain name
+To replace the domain name the `DNS_HOST` variable in the `terraform.tfvars` file has to be adapted.
+Additionally the dynamic DNS update routine has to be properly changed, currently it uses a `DNS_USERNAME` and a `DNS_PASSWORD` to authenticate with curl over a webhook.
+The curl commands are specified in `terraform/instance/templates/run.sh`.

 ## References